samharrison7/fortran-error-handler/doc/Result.md

 <a name="trace"></a>
 ## Error trace

-The procedure `Result%addToTrace(message)` can be used to add a the same node to each of the Result object's errors.
+The procedure `Result%addToTrace(message)` can be used to add the same node to each of the Result object's errors.
 See the [ErrorInstance docs](ErrorInstance.md#traces).